SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/monitoring-and-controlling-devices.md

 Bulk operations have an operation type and state.

-Bulk operations can have one of the following operation types:
+You can add bulk operations of the following operation types with the [bulk operation wizard](#to-add-a-bulk-operation-using-the-wizard):

 | Operation type          | Description |
 | :---------------------- | :---------- |